slonigiraf/whitepaper/slonigiraf/ENG.md

 - [System software architecture](#system-software-architecture)
 - [Appendix 1.
 Probability to face a sequence of bad lucks](#appendix-1-probability-to-face-a-sequence-of-bad-lucks)

-## Overview of Existing Educational Models
+## Several Educational Models Are Known to Date

 The most widely used educational model in the world is the **traditional model**, also known as "didactic" approach.
 This model is characterized by a teacher-centered approach, where the teacher is the primary source of information and the focus is on rote learning and memorization.
 It is the oldest and most prevalent model of education, and is still used in many schools around the world.